skalenetwork/sgxwallet/docs/building.md

-# Building the sgxwallet server
+# Building SGX wallet from source

 <!-- SPDX-License-Identifier: (AGPL-3.0-only OR CC-BY-4.0) -->

-This document describes how to build sgxwallet on Ubuntu 18.04 systems.
-Currently, systems other than Ubuntu  (such as Windows, MacOS, ...) are not currently supported.
+This document describes how to build sgxwallet on Ubuntu 18.04.

 ## Clone this repository and its submodules